walterfreeman/ast101/syllabus.md

 If you miss a large amount of class (two weeks or more) for a reason beyond your control, you may be eligible to take an “incomplete grade” in the course.
 This is a “grade pending” status that means that you were not able to finish all your work during the semester.
 Once you finish up your work in the spring, we can go back and give you your final grade.

 If you think you might need to use this option, it is important to talk to us as early as possible so we can discuss arrangements.
-In general, only students who have completed a meaningful amount of classwork with a passing grade are eligible to take an incomplete.
+In general, only students who have completed a meaningful amount of classwork with a strong grade are eligible to take an incomplete.

 <a id="inclusion">
 ---